Serving a Corporation

 - A person over the age of 18 who is not involved in the case

-Serving a corporation is always considered substitute service, so the claim must be served at least 25 days before the court date.
-In addition, you must mail a copy of the Plaintiff’s Claim to the corporation you are suing.
+Serving a corporation is always considered substitute service, so the claim must be served at least 25 days before the court date if the Agent for Service is in Los Angeles County, but 30 days before the court date if the Agent for Service is being served outside of Los Angeles County.
+In addition, your server must mail a copy of the Plaintiff’s Claim to the corporation you are suing.

 If the corporation has no Agent for Service